fenago/machine-learning-for-finance/lab_guides/Lab_2.md

 for a deep learning model, which has to fit multiple parameters exactly in order to match the simple function.

-As we will see in later chapters of this course, as soon as relationships do get more complex, deep learning gets to shine.
+As we will see in later labs of this course, as soon as relationships do get more complex, deep learning gets to shine.